devdeep2003/PetMe/README.md

 [<img src="https://i.imgur.com/8gEUuwt.png" width="50%">](https://youtu.be/U1EQjtT-G8E)

 Additional features:
-- All the data is stored in the database so when a person wishes to adopt or donate an animal, their information will be auto-filled using the database.
+- All the data is stored in the database so when a person wishes to adopt or donate an animal, their information will be auto-filled by fetching from the database.
 - Users can use the `Contact` page to drop in their details for a call with one of the team members.

 ## View our Website: